LauraBrogan/Programming-Project-2020/README.md

 Seaborn is a Python visualization library based on matplotlib.
 It provides a high level interface for drawing attractive statistical graphics.

 ## Downloading My Repositiory from git hub
-Go to Git Hub using the following link Click Here:(https://github.com/LauraBrogan/Programming-Project-2020) Click the download button
+Go to Git Hub using the following link Click Here:https://github.com/LauraBrogan/Programming-Project-2020

-Whats contained in the repository
+Click the download button

 ## This repository contains the following files:

-- Assignment Instructions
+* ProgDAProject (2).pdf- Assignment Instructions

--Licence file
+* Licence file

-- Jupyter notebook
+* Programming Project 2020.ippynb- Jupyter notebook

-- README.md - This document
+* README.md - This document

+* tips.csv - Data set used

 ## Running the Jupyter Notebook 1
 The Jupyter Notebook App can be launched by clicking on the Jupyter Notebook icon installed by Anaconda in the start menu (Windows) or by typing in a terminal (cmd on Windows): jupyter notebook This will launch a new browser window (or a new tab) showing the Notebook Dashboard, a sort of control panel that allows (among other things) to select which notebook to open.